XZZ92/Denoising/README.md

 - read the infile and outfile name
 - open infile picture as numpy array and make a copy of it
 - for each pixel of the infile:
-	- calculate its k-'neighborhood' and save it in a list m
+	- calculate its rgb_k-'neighborhood' (first: k-'neighborhood') and save it in a list m
-	- calculate median of elements in list m
+	- calculate median (or average) of elements in list m
-	- in new image (outfile), in the position of pixel p (in infile), copy the median of its k-'neighborhood'
+	- in new image (outfile), in the position of pixel p (in infile), copy the median (or average) of its k-'neighborhood'
 - save the new image with an appropriate name